Information:

 What is a power of attorney?

-As a reminder, a power of attorney is a legal document.
-It lets you (the 'attorney') make decisions with or on behalf of someone else (the ‘donor’).
+A power of attorney is a legal document letting the 'attorney' make decisions with or on behalf of someone else – known as the ‘donor’.

 What can I do as an attorney?